 “Just bring the steak to the office before second period.
 And make it, you know, classy.
 My character is a man of the highest caliber!”

 Logan stops mid departure to dip his head towards me so I can bestow the traditional goodby kiss on his forehead.
-He waits patiently while I lean towards him, my knight waiting to be knighted.
-I kiss him, smooth his golden hair away from his forehead, and he hastily pushes it back down.
+He waits patiently while I lean towards him, a knight waiting to be knighted.
+I kiss him, smooth his golden hair away from his forehead, which he hastily pushes back down.
 This is the same goodbye we’ve shared since the first day of Kindergarten.

 I watch him scamper into school, and I, in turn scamper to the grocery store.

 As I drive I started to think of all the other things he told me recently.

 “Mom, I may have forgotten to tell you that I have choir rehearsal Saturday at 6 for Regionals.”

 “Is that six am or six pm?”
 I ask.